dhruvamalik05/SimpleToDoApp/README.md

 ## Notes

-I ran into a few debugging issues, but the rest of the development went pretty smooth.
+I ran into a couple debugging problems, but the rest of the development went really smooth.

 ## License